Bad Vilbel: History

-Thermae and a Mosaic.
+thermae and a mosaic.
 A replica of this mosaic is presented in a modern exhibition in the spa gardens.

-20th Century
+20th century

 The town Vilbel got the label "Bad" (spa) in 1948 for its numerous mineral springs.
 The health spa operations stopped in the 1960s but the mineral water industry connected more springs of the Wetterau by pipelines to the bottling plant of Hassia in Bad Vilbel.

-The hessian government reform formed 1971/72 Bad Vilbel (with Heilsberg), Dortelweil, Gronau and Massenheim to the new city Bad Vilbel.
-Since 1997 great areas have been developed for living and business, like the residential area of Dortelweil-West or the commercial park Quellenpark between Bad Vilbel, Massenheim and Dortelweil.
+The Hessian government reform formed 1971/72 Bad Vilbel (with Heilsberg), Dortelweil, Gronau and Massenheim to the new city Bad Vilbel.
+Since 1997 new areas have been developed for living and business, like the residential area of Dortelweil-West or the commercial park Quellenpark between Bad Vilbel, Massenheim and Dortelweil.